slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 There is just one more hurdle to get past.
 We cannot use these values directly to recover the LCG parameters by the method discussed earlier, since these values have been additionally reduced mod $p_2$.
 However, since it is guaranteed that $p_1 < 2^{256}$ and we know that $2p_2 > 2^{256}$, there are only two possibilities for each LCG output given the corresponding coefficient.
 Since we only need five consecutive outputs of the LCG, we just need to check all $2^5 = 32$ cases, which isn't that bad.

-Here is the final (slightly ugly) solve script:
+Here is the final solve script:
 ```py
 p = 2^255-19
 omega = cyclotomic_polynomial(12).roots(GF(2^255-19), multiplicities=False)[0]